 The attacks on the various infrastructural components both by private and state-sponsored attacks continues to be another risk factor and is further accentuated by the global political uncertainty.
 We continue to strengthen and depend on our operational processes to make our operations resilient.

-The company has increased the number of sales and marketing personnel during the year and has further plans to enhance during this year.
+As stated above the company has increased the number of sales and marketing personnel during the year and the enhancement will continue this year.
 Training the force and extending the companys reach within the market continues to be a challenge.

 Regulatory measures in the country and outside also can be a matter of concern.